Effect-TS/platform/docs/platform-node/index.ts.md

 ## From "@effect/platform-node/Error"

-Re-exports all named exports from the "@effect/platform-node/Error" module as "Error".
+Re-exports all named exports from the "@effect/platform-node/Error" module as `Error`.

 **Signature**